Early Life

 Rise to Success

-Chandler began his career at Arthur Andersen in Auckland and later worked at KPMG in London.
-In 1982, he returned to New Zealand to lead Chandler House, the family business.
+Chandler began his career at Arthur Andersen in Auckland, New Zealand, and later worked at KPMG in London in 1982.
 In 1986, he and his brother Christopher founded Sovereign Asset Management, an investment firm.
-They achieved a 36% compounded annual growth rate over 20 years.
-In 2006, Richard and his brother split their assets.
-Richard founded the Clermont Group in Singapore.
+Between 1986 and 2006, Sovereign invested in companies and governments in various industries across Asia, Africa, and Eastern Europe.
+In 2006, Richard and Christopher split their assets, and Richard created Orient Global, later renamed Clermont Group.
+Clermont Group has interests in healthcare, financial services, and aerospace.

 Key Business Strategies

-Chandler's investment strategy focuses on deep-value investing, especially in emerging markets and distressed situations.
-He aims to acquire significant ownership stakes in companies with strong potential for financial returns and societal impact.
-His approach includes improving corporate governance and operational efficiency with a long-term perspective.
-Chandler is also involved in building and investing in companies with global scale.
+Chandler is known for his contrarian investment approach and deep value investing.
+He focuses on global emerging markets and distressed situations.
+He often seeks opportunities in emerging markets where he can acquire significant ownership stakes in companies with the potential for financial returns and societal impact.
+His strategy includes improving corporate governance and operational efficiency.

 Philanthropy

-Richard Chandler co-founded Geneva Global, a philanthropic investment bank, in 1999.
+Chandler co-founded Geneva Global, a philanthropic investment bank, in 1999.
 In 2007, he launched a $100 million education initiative focused on building low-cost private education projects in India.
+He was invited to be a core partner in Co-Impact, a philanthropic organization.
 He is also the founder of the Chandler Foundation and the Chandler Institute of Government.